georgian4049/segregation_of_roles/README.md

 The ingestion engine implements critical business rules for resilience and accuracy:

   * **Resilient Processing**: CSV files are streamed and processed row-by-row.
-If **data corruption** is detected (e.g., bad format, missing required fields), only the corrupt rows are rejected, and findings generation proceeds with the valid subset of data.
+If **data corruption** is detected, only the corrupt rows are rejected, and findings generation proceeds with the valid subset of data.
   * **Error Reporting**: Corrupt data is isolated, and download links are provided after ingestion, allowing users to review and remediate bad rows in CSV format.
   * **Logging**: All application activities are logged to `app.log`.
 Critical failures are isolated to `error.log`.